LAENA'S FOOD PRESERVATION RESOURCE GUIDE

 When preserving food, it's essential to use high-quality ingredients.

-Below is a list of trusted brands, markets, and stores to source high-quality ingredients.
+Below is a list of trusted brands, markets, and stores to source the good shit, as it were.

 VINEGAR BRANDS that don't suck